GeoTechUVigo/las2laz/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program in ![COPYING](https://github.com/GeoTechUVigo/las2laz/blob/master/COPYING.md).
 If not, see <https://www.gnu.org/licenses/>.

+## Usage

+In the executable folder there are 2 executables: one for Linux and the other for Windows.
+Download the appropriate one for your operating system and execute it to compress your LAS in LAZ by simply selecting the folder.